ues-io/uesio/docs/redux/README.md

 ## Promise vs async/await

 We do favour `async/await` in thunks over `Promise` for avoiding the so-called callback hell.
+This choice is also the one of [Redux Toolkit](https://redux-toolkit.js.org/usage/usage-guide#using-middleware-to-enable-async-logic).

+## Redux middleware

+There are many different middleware for redux.
+The most famous are [redux-saga](https://github.com/redux-saga/redux-saga), [redux-observable](https://github.com/redux-observable/redux-observable/) and [redux-thunk](https://github.com/reduxjs/redux-thunk).
+We do use redux-thunk which is the [most popular](https://www.npmtrends.com/redux-saga-vs-redux-thunk-vs-redux-observable) one.
+[Redux Toolkit](https://redux-toolkit.js.org/usage/usage-guide#using-middleware-to-enable-async-logic) does recommend using that one.